-The New Zealand dotterel is an endangered species found only in New Zealand.
-It was once widespread and common, but there are now only about 1700 birds left, making dotterels more at risk than some species of kiwi.
+The endangered New Zealand dotterel was once widespread and common.
+Now there are only about 1,700 birds left, making dotterels more at risk than some species of kiwi.

 NZ dotterels are shorebirds, usually found on sandy beaches and sandspits or feeding on tidal estuaries.

 They are mostly pale-grey on the back, with off-white underparts which become flushed with rusty-orange in winter and spring.
 They have a prominent head, large dark-brown eyes and a strong black bill.

 Their camouflage colours make them difficult to see when standing still, but their habit of running quickly and pausing to feed makes them easy to identify.
 Their 'chip-chip' call is often heard before they are seen.